sito8943/sito-mui-password-textfield/README.md

 You can change the name of the tab view, if you don't like its name 😂

 ```
-import SitoMUITabView as TabView from "sito-mui-tab-view";
+import SitoMUIPasswordTextfield as PasswordTextfield from "sito-mui-password-textfield";

 function App() {
     return {
-        <TabView
+        <PasswordTextfield
             tabs={["Hola", "Adiós"]}
             content={[<div>Hola</div>, <div>Adiós</div>]}
         />